 Dental experts’ advice – How to use dental floss?

-Before knowing how to use dental floss, it is important to know- what dental floss is as well as why dentist recommends using dental floss regularly.
+Before knowing how to use dental floss, it is important to know- what dental floss is as well as why a dentist recommends using dental floss regularly.

 What is dental floss?

 Dental floss is an instrument used to remove food particles, debris or dental plaques between teeth and gums.
 Through regular and proper use of dental floss, you can prevent a number of oral diseases.

 Why do dentists recommend using dental floss regularly?

 If debris or plaque remains in the teeth for a long time, it transforms into tartar, can lead to: